keithalewis/papers/ftap.md

 Trades result in numbers showing up in your _account_.
 At time $t$ your account statement will be
 $$
-A_t = - \Gamma_t\cdot X_t.  \Delta_t \cdot C_t
+A_t = \Delta_t \cdot C_t - \Gamma_t\cdot X_t
 $$
-You pay for the trades you do based on market prices and receive all the cash flows from your existing position
+You receive all the cash flows from your existing position and pay for the trades you do based on market prices.

 The (marked-to-market) _value_ of your trades at time $t$ is
 $$
 V_t = (\Delta_t + \Gamma_t)\cdot X_t.
 $$
-It represents
-the amount you would get from unwinding your current position and the trades you just did.
+It represents the amount you would get from unwinding your current position and the trades you just did.

 ### Arbitrage